-The other method is by the use of biomaterials and the most successful technique has been developed by an Hungarian Surgeon Dr Istvan Urban and Dr Ubhi has undertaken training at his institute in Budapest in 2015.
+The other method is by the use of biomaterials and the most successful technique has been developed by a Hungarian Surgeon Dr Istvan Urban and Dr Ubhi has undertook training at his institute in Budapest in 2015.
 This technique does not require a second surgical site to remove some bone for transplantation.
 Dr Ubhi has had great success in using this technique.

-This is an very advanced technique in which dental implants area in the Zygomatic bone.
+This is a very advanced technique by which dental implants are placed in the Zygomatic bone.
 This advanced technique requires significant preoperative assessment including CT scanning.
-Professor Luc Vrelonk (Belgium) is the leading European authority on this and is has been doing this procedure for over 20 yrs .
+Professor Luc Vrelonk (Belgium) is the leading European authority on this and has been doing this procedure for over 20 years .
 Dr Ubhi attended his training programme in Brussels in 2010.

 This lady presented with periodontally involved upper posterior teeth.
 Unfortunately these were not able to be saved.
-After a suitable period of healing after extraction of these teeth, bilateral sinus bone grafts were done along with implant placement.
-These were left to osseointegrate for 6 months before being restored with screw retained bridgework with the referring practice to carry out the therapy.
+After extraction of these teeth and a suitable period of healing, bilateral sinus bone grafts were done along with implant placement.
+These were left to osseointegrate for 6 months before being restored with screw retained bridgework by the referring practice.

 Mon – Wed8.00 – 18.00